okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 The **scope** claim is commonly used to provide authorization information.
 For example, letting the application know what part of the application the user is authorized to access.
 This, of course, does not relieve the server of its duty to perform its own authorization checks.
 A general principle of web application security is redundancy.
 The client app provides one checkpoint, the server another.

-To create the encoded payload, this JSON data is Base64URL encoded.
+The JSON data is Base64URL encoded to create the encoded payload.
 The encoded header and payload are used to create the **signature.**

 ## Inspect the Token Signature

 The **signature** is the final part of the JWT structure.
-It takes the header and the payload adds a secret to the hashing algorithm and spits out a hash that corresponds to the unaltered data in the rest of the JWT.
+It takes the header, and the payload adds a secret to the hashing algorithm and spits out a hash that corresponds to the unaltered data in the rest of the JWT.
 Using the signature the client app and the server can verify that the token they are receiving is the original, unaltered token.

 ```text
 HMACSHA256(